tsackton/taelgar/_MoC/Templates and Scripts/Whereabouts and Location Specification.md

 Terms:
 * *logical end date* is the start date if the end date is undefined, otherwise the start date
+* *home count* is the number of "home" lines in the whereabouts section ignoring dates

 Algorithm:
 * Find the "exact known whereabouts".